JSON Web Tokens Support

 JWT Structure

-A JWT generally contains three parts: header, payload and signature.
+A JWT consists of three parts:

 [header].[payload].[signature]